Alex H. Yong: Hi Ingrid! Would you tell us how you became Tribeca Film Institute’s Director of Digital Initiatives?

 Ingrid Kopp: Yes, for example, Twitter is a platform I find useful because it allows you to dabble in different worlds that you’re not fully a part of.
 What I’ve learned regarding indie films and storytelling, is that it’s beneficial to look outside of film because we need to learn from developers, designers, the NGO community, activists and others.
 Twitter is where a lot of those conversations are taking place.
 It leads to info on what’s happening in other disciplines, and that’s key to pulling in many pieces of knowledge.

 We want to collaborate with coders and others in the tech industry.
-We’re in our fourth year at the Digital Initiatives department and we’re happy to say the community has grown, plus we’ve learned a lot – It doesn’t feel like we’re at step one anymore, which is nice.
+We’re in our fourth year (editor’s note: They’re in their ninth year as of 2019) at the Digital Initiatives department and we’re happy to say the community has grown, plus we’ve learned a lot – It doesn’t feel like we’re at step one anymore, which is nice.
 We’re delighted to build strong collaborations with the broader tech industry and others who like what we’re doing.

 For me, there were definite learning curves because my background was in TV, specifically documentaries.
 ‘Interactive’ meant I was forced to think about code, UX and UI, and the audience doing active things, not just passively watching something.
 Years ago, if you were in the film industry you’d mostly go to film festivals and film conferences, but now we also attend tech conferences, design conferences, interdisciplinary events.
 There you might find journalists trying to better understand data journalism, or museum designers thinking about interactive installations.
 Everyone’s trying to figure out what interaction means for their industry, especially online.
 Technology moving forward brings enthusiasm to us here at TFI because of the creative world we’re in – Everything’s exciting on the creative front, the technology front, the audience front, all around.